developersu/argbColors/SPECIFICATION.md

 ---
 ### Termination
-[repeat last setup request for some reason]
+[repeat last sequence for some reason. or don't. who knows]
 ```
 cc4701
 ```

+This work is licensed under a  [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/Attribution)